PSR Sensor in Cylindrical Concrete Sample

 The Phase I project explored candidate body (matrix) materials for the sensor, manufacturing techniques, optimum sensor geometry and packaging, and the best methods for reading and measuring the sensor output.
 Phase I also explored the costs, material availability, manufacturability, scale-up, marketability, technology transfer, and industry implementation of the proposed sensor system.
 Phase I output was a proof-of-concept report summarizing the above and offering two best prototype designs to be produced and tested in Phase II.
 The project team has also filed a patent for the developed technology.

 Phase II will include the development and demonstration of market-ready prototypes for user testing and commercialization.
 Phase II will perform further refinement of the technology, design, and fabrication of the sensor prototypes.
-Phase II will also include experimental verification of the technology, including third-party testing (by the FHWA and several State DOTs), precision and bias evaluation, and development of a user’s guide and draft standard test method to facilitate effective implementation of the PSR sensor.
+Phase II will also include experimental verification of the technology, including third-party testing, precision and bias evaluation, and development of a user’s guide and draft standard test method to facilitate effective implementation of the FF sensor.

 About Us